 Let’s get started!

-One of the first signs of a bad MAF sensor is the check engine light.
+One of the first symptoms of a bad MAF sensor is the check engine light.

 Let’s see why and how a bad MAF sensor triggers the engine management light.